 D.A.R.E.
 America and the D.A.R.E.
 Program

 Launched in 1983, D.A.R.E. is a comprehensive K-12 prevention education program taught in thousands of schools in America, as well as 50+ other countries.
 Taught by highly trained law enforcement officers, D.A.R.E.
-Education Programs deliver science based curricula that teach students good decision-making skills that will help them lead safe and healthy lives and cope with high risk circumstances including drugs, alcohol, violence, bullying, and internet safety.
+Education Programs deliver science/evidence-based curricula that teach students good decision-making skills that will help them lead safe and healthy lives and cope with high risk circumstances including drugs, alcohol, violence, bullying, and internet safety.

 Since its earliest beginning, D.A.R.E. has been a highly decentralized program building upon its strong foundation of collaboration at the local level between school districts and educators, law enforcement agencies and their officers, and families and students.
 Today, it’s the largest program of its kind that also develops and reinforces school and community-based prevention and community-oriented policing.

 The program’s history of collaboration is further demonstrated in its curricula that have been developed through partnerships with some of the most respected institutions and individuals in America including the White House Office of National Drug Control Policy, US Drug Enforcement Administration, National Institute on Drug Abuse, Penn State University, Arizona State University, University of Akron, as well as leading experts in the field of drug abuse, prevention science, and medicine.

 After the program’s rapid and expansive growth in the 1980’s and recognizing its growing national demand, D.A.R.E.’s early community leaders founded D.A.R.E.
 America in 1989 as a 501(c)(3) non-profit organization to oversee, guide, and manage its development and national and international expansion.